top of page

 Abortion

 The debate over abortion whether pro-choice (a woman’s right to abort the fetus), or pro-life (the child's life should be valued until natural death), may become irrelevant if nations become overpopulated to the point of near collapse.
-In which case, abortion will be forced upon all as a means of preventing the population from increasing any further.
+In which case, abortion will be forced as a means of preventing the population from increasing any further.

-Until then, the alternative to abortion is to employ other measures such as forced sterilization at a young age (to prevent pregnancies), or develop the latest technology in artificial wombs (where the embryo is extracted and brought to full term in an incubator).
-Research for the latter is an ongoing process and some success has been made with animal development in recent years, but the technology is not there yet for human embryos.
-One estimate to also include human development is only 10-20 years away, and if achievable, would provide a viable solution for the abortion dilemma.
+Research for the latter is an ongoing process and some success has been made with animal development in recent years, but the technology is still a ways for human development.
+One optimistic estimate is 20-30 years away, and if achievable, would provide a viable solution for the abortion dilemma.

 When artificial wombs become available in the near future, another factor to consider is how to handle the number of children that will be raised by the program.
-In America, over one million abortions occur every year, which brings into question how to ensure adequate care for raising so many when they come to term.
-Orphanages are already at overcapacity and won't be able to handle the influx of over a million newborns arriving every year.
+In America, over one million abortions occur every year, which brings into question how to ensure adequate care for raising so many newborns when they come to term.
+Orphanages are already at capacity and won't be able to handle the influx of over a million newborns arriving every year.

 Overpopulation

-Once a nation has been determined that it is unable to adequately support its population for the next generation or so, sanctions placed on the offending nation should encourage corrective action.
-If sanctions prove to be ineffective then the international community may declare that the nation is a human rights violator and a quarantine will be imposed.
-A quarantined nation will be isolated from others where travel would be restricted, trade halted, and other conditions imposed until the overpopulation situation is rectified.
+Once a nation has been determined that it is unable to adequately support its population level for the next decade or so, sanctions will be placed on the offending nation to encourage corrective action.
+If sanctions prove to be ineffective then the international community may need to declare that the nation is in violation of human rights, and a strict quarantine will be imposed.

 bottom of page